apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Visual Question Answering

-In this task, we used the guided vqa dataset (300 samples) (cite).
+In this task, we used the guided vqa dataset (300 samples) [[15]](#frozen).
 A sample consists of two pairs of images-captions, a question, a question image and the answer to the question.
 It is found that the model struggles to perform well in this task.
 This is due to the fact that some of the questions refer to secondary objects of the image or objects in the background, thus making the task a bit tricky.
 A simple solution seemed to be to segment the query image and then add it to the prompt.
 For this visual augmentation of the prompt, we employed the CLIPSeg model and the Oneformer model.
 A demonstration of the above can be seen in the following figure.

 <p align="center">
   <img src="images_report/gvqa.png" />